BonneGueule x Maharishi: our olive “Custom pant”

 High-end finishes and materials

-• Organic cotton, high-end wool from the English company Moon, technical materials from Sympatex, Italian technical materials, Schoeller material...
+• Organic cotton, high-end wool from the English Moon, technical materials from Sympatex, Italian technical materials, Schoeller material...
 Hardy doesn't deprive himself of anything!

 maharishi riri